-The Commission has entered into an arrangement with ALC in which an amount of \$158,208 will be withheld monthly from profit distribution in order to fund their portion of ALC's deficit.
-The total amount remaining to be withheld between April 1, 2016 and March 31, 2019 is \$5,695,488.
+In 2012, ALC reported a shareholder deficiency as a result of various adjustments required in the conversion of its accounting framework to International Financial Reporting Standards.
+The most significant portion of the deficit related to the employee future benefit liability.
+The Commission entered into an arrangement with ALC to withhold \$158,208 monthly from its profit distribution in order to fund its portion of ALC's deficit.
+The arrangement commenced effective September 15, 2013 and the total amount remaining to be withheld between April 1, 2017 and March 31, 2019 is \$3,796,992.